curtisnlogan/lodestar-project/README.md

 # Lodestar

 A minimalist web app, that allows users to log astronomical observations to a database.
-Also includes a home page that surfaces selected space related news and information.
+Also includes a home page that surfaces selected astronomy related information.

-Target Users: Amatuer Astronomers that want a simple way to record their observations.

 **Code Institute Bootcamp Capstone Project.
 2025.**

 ## Features

-**Feature 1** A user can utilize CRUD functionality on their astronomical logs.
+**Feature 1** - A user can utilize CRUD functionality for astronomical logs.
-**Feature 2** A user can read up-to-date space/astronomy news, through NASA API integrations.
+**Feature 2** - A user can read up-to-date astronomy information, through API integrations.
-**Feature 3** (Stretch): Pull real astronomical data from an Astronomy API into the users astronomical logs.
+**Feature 3** - (Stretch): Pull real astronomical data from an Astronomy API into the users astronomical logs.

 *Usage notes and feature screenshots for each feature.*